zen-xu/ghostty/README.md

 ## About

-ghostty is a cross-platform, GPU-accelerated terminal emulator that aims to push the boundaries of what is possible with a terminal emulator by exposing modern, opt-in features that enable CLI tool developers to build more feature rich, interactive applications.
+Ghostty is a cross-platform, GPU-accelerated terminal emulator that aims to push the boundaries of what is possible with a terminal emulator by exposing modern, opt-in features that enable CLI tool developers to build more feature rich, interactive applications.

 There are a number of excellent terminal emulator options that exist today.
-The unique goal of ghostty is to have a platform for experimenting with modern, optional, non-standards-compliant features to enhance the capabilities of CLI applications.
+The unique goal of Ghostty is to have a platform for experimenting with modern, optional, non-standards-compliant features to enhance the capabilities of CLI applications.
 We aim to be the best in this category, and competitive in the rest.

-While aiming for this ambitious goal, ghostty is a fully standards compliant terminal emulator that aims to remain compatible with all existing shells and software.
+While aiming for this ambitious goal, Ghostty is a fully standards compliant terminal emulator that aims to remain compatible with all existing shells and software.
 You can use this as a drop-in replacement for your existing terminal emulator.